"LET CHILDREN STUDY" SCHOLARSHIPS FOR ORPHAN AND VULNERABLE CHILDREN N MEKI, ETHIOPIA

 SPECIAL SUPPORT FOR THE MOST VULNERABLE AND OTHER PROGRAMS RELATED TO THE PROJECT

-Through a SPECIAL SUPPORT "sub-program", children, who have lost both parents, receive additional support such as rent and further food allowances.
+Through a SPECIAL SUPPORT "sub-program", children, who have lost both parents or come to Meki from the country where there is no secondary school, receive additional support such as rent and further food allowances.
 The Pablo Horstmann Foundation has also opened a COFFEE HOUSE in the orphan compound that employs several mothers of beneficiary children, to make them economically independent.
 Another program called SILK GROUP teaches families how to save money and promotes access to credits to start a business.

 UPCOMING PROGRAM GOALS

-Aware of the current needs of the Meki community and the great success of our educational program, in 2020 the Pablo Horstmann Foundation set the high target of reaching 300 beneficiary children in a situation of special vulnerability through this program.
-The goal has been successfully achieved.
+Aware of the current needs of the Meki community and the great success of our educational program, the Pablo Horstmann Foundation set the target for 2022 of reaching 400 beneficiary children in a situation of special vulnerability through this program.

 HOW YOU CAN HELP